-This course focuses on strategies for integrating and augmenting professional communication skills at the individual, group, organizational, and public levels.
-Content includes strategies for managing meetings, addressing pros and cons of affinity groups, decision-making in groups, mediating conflict, communicating with the media, developing a strategic plan, and building social capital.
+This course focuses on strategies for strategic professional communication at the individual, group, and organizational levels.
+The emphasis is on persuasion.
+Content includes strategies for managing meetings, analyzing audiences, making group decisions, mediating conflict, developing a strategic plan, and building social capital.